asyml/texar-pytorch/examples/xlnet/README.md

 decorator `@DataProcessor.register("task_name")`.

 Now, simply import your processor into `run.py`, and run the training command with `--task` flags set to your task name.

-#### Use XLNet as a standalone module

-`xlnet.model.XLNet` can be used as a standalone module in a similar way to a Texar encoder.
-For convenience, we also provide `XLNetClassifier` and `XLNetRegressor` for classification and regression tasks.
-Please refer to module docstrings for their usage.